MFatigati/reaction_boilerplate_v2/docs/api.md

 Creates a list.

 ### 1.6.1.
-Expected Payload

-NOTE: The `boardId` where the list will reside is required.
+Expected PayloadNOTE: The `boardId` where the list will reside is required.

 ```json
 {